Alion Mounting System (AMS)

 - At the project site, workers unfold the legs on the back of each panel, attach a cross brace, and place them in position on the track.
 A second brace is attached between panels.
-This process takes two workers approximately 15 seconds per panel.

 - The metal feet are fastened to the concrete track with construction epoxy.